-Even thought my seat is windowless, fortunately there is a window that I am able to stick my camera out to snap some of these photos.
+Even though my seat is windowless, fortunately, there is a window that I can stick my camera out to snap some of these photos.

 The view of the wing and the engine - GE90-115B, currently the biggest engine and most powerful type in today's civil aviation.